RaitoBezarius/bujin-scheduler/README.md

 This software is about moving parts of the long term storage to the short term horizon in a clever way, taking into account the previous constraints.

+### Scheduling v1

+#### Parameters & definitions

+There's an ideal energy level every day, let's say $E_{\text{ideal}}$.

+A reasonably good day is defined as a day that (a) achieve the objectives (b) is not overworking the entity under the schedule (c) is not a bad day.

+A good day is just a reasonably good day without (a) and (b).

+The next day after a good day, the available energy level should not be too far from the ideal one.
+The next day after a bad day, the available energy level could be as low as 20 % or 50 % of the ideal.

+#### Aims

+(1) Schedule as many as urgent tasks under constraint of the energy levels and the 'status' of the day.
+(2) Predict whether a day has been good or bad based on the remaining tasks scheduled.

+#### Estimate a task energy level consumption

+A task should have the right amount of metadata to be mappable to energy level:

+- Prior existing energy level estimate should be taken into account
+- UDA input on the difficulty level / time that it should take should be taken into account
+- Attempt number on the task should be taken into account

 ## Alternatives

 I tried https://github.com/bergercookie/syncall before and it seems very nice,